11 Harmful Effects Of Skipping Breakfast

 Starting your day with a healthy breakfast is all you need to stay active throughout.

 Breakfast is the most important meal of the day for good reason.
 You are breaking the fast your body went through the night and fuelling it with essential nutrients to get your day started.
 While some enjoy a hearty breakfast in the morning, some may skip their breakfast due to waking up late or having no time to rush to work.
+This is mainly because people do not realize how important breakfast is and consider it a skippable meal.
+However, studies show that skipping breakfast regularly can have serious effects on both physical and mental health over time.
 Amy S. Margulies, RD, CDCES, LDN, NBC-HWC, says, “The morning is a busy time!
-When you are trying to get yourself to work, even when working from home, or taking your kids to daycare or school, time for you to eat breakfast is not going to naturally occur.
+When you are trying to get yourself to work, even when working from home or taking your kids to daycare or school, time for you to eat breakfast is not going to naturally occur.
 It takes conscious effort to make sure you provide yourself with the time to sit down at a table, in a chair, and enjoy at least 15 minutes to consume a well-balanced breakfast.”

-In this article, we explore 10 effects of skipping breakfast and why it does more harm than good.
-Keeping reading to know more.
+In this article, we explore 11 effects of skipping breakfast and why it does more harm than good.
+Keep reading to know more.

 Why Breakfast Is Important